 The carrier operates in the State of Texas.
 The FEHBP has two rate code areas Houston and Dallas.
 Two SSSGs are required for each federal rate code area.
 The carrier controls the rates in Texas.
 Therefore, Texas is the rating region.
 The carrier contracts with XYZ Corporation, which has enrollees in Texas and nine other states.
-If at least 5% of the total XYZ Corporation enrollment in Texas is in Dallas, the carrier should use total XYZ Corporation enrollment in

-Texas to compare with the FEHBP enrollment in Dallas to determine if a group is an SSSG for the Dallas rate code area.
+If at least 5% of the total XYZ Corporation enrollment in Texas is in Dallas, then the carrier should use total XYZ Corporation enrollment in Texas.
+The carrier should compare the group's total enrollment in Texas with the FEHBP's enrollment in Dallas to determine if the group is an SSSG for the Dallas rate code area.
 The XYZ Corporation's rates in Texas will be used to determine any Dallas discount.
 Carrier follows the same procedure to select SSSGs in Houston.